davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

     - Recursive Strategy:
         ```txt
         Return null if the local root is null
         Otherwise,
-            Compute the size of the left subtree  // You call call the O(1)-time sizeHelper() !!
+            Compute the size of the left subtree  // You call call the O(1)-time sizeHelper()!!
             if index == sizeOfLeftSubtree,
-                return current root's data (Base case #2)
+                return current root's data (Base case)
             if index < sizeOfLeftSubtree,
                 // The element is in the left subtree
                 Recurse left